Pylons/pyramid/docs/narr/extending.rst

 --------------------------------------------

-There's only one rule you need to obey if you want to build a maximally extensible :mod:`pyramid` application: you should not use any :term:`configuration decoration` or :term:`imperative configuration`.
-This means the application developer should avoid relying on :term:`configuration decoration` meant to be detected via a :term:`scan`, and you mustn't configure your :mod:`pyramid` application *imperatively* by using any code which configures the application through methods of the :term:`Configurator` (except for the :meth:`pyramid.configuration.Configurator.load_zcml` method).
+There's only one rule you need to obey if you want to build a maximally extensible :app:`Pyramid` application: you should not use any :term:`configuration decoration` or :term:`imperative configuration`.
+This means the application developer should avoid relying on :term:`configuration decoration` meant to be detected via a :term:`scan`, and you mustn't configure your :app:`Pyramid` application *imperatively* by using any code which configures the application through methods of the :term:`Configurator` (except for the :meth:`pyramid.configuration.Configurator.load_zcml` method).